MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-edge-scale-units-lbd.md

         </InterAOSAADConfiguration>
         ```

-    1. Under the section ScaleUnitConfiguration for the first ScaleUnitInstance modify the AuthConfiguration section.
+    1. Under the section `ScaleUnitConfiguration`, for the first `ScaleUnitInstance`, modify the `AuthConfiguration` section.
-        - In the field AppId, enter the application ID of the Azure application.
+        - In the field `AppId`, enter the application ID of the Azure application.
-        - In the field AppSecret, enter the application secret of the Azure application.
+        - In the field `AppSecret`, enter the application secret of the Azure application.
-        - The field Authority needs to carry the URL specifying the security authority for your tenant.
+        - The field `Authority` must carry the URL specifying the security authority for your tenant.

         ```xml
         <AuthConfiguration>